-Curious about Insurance Options?
+Curious About Insurance Options?

 Currently, Dr. Restifo is not accepting new insurance-based cases and only performs cosmetic procedures. .

-Want to Know About Financing?
+Want To Know About Financing?

 We work with Care Credit, though whom you can get financing.
 Apply Now!
 You might also want to read our blog post about paying for plastic surgery.
 Feel free to call or text our office if you need additional information, 203.772.1444.
 We are always pleased to assist you.

-Curious about Pricing?
+Curious About Pricing?

 The simple truth is the price of surgery depends on a number of factors.
 It depends on the length and complexity of the procedure(s) for each unique patient.
 It depends on each patient’s goals, expectations, and health history.
 It depends on the surgeon, their level of specialization, and years of experience.
 For these reasons, we provide an itemized treatment plan with personalized pricing after an in-person consultation.